 If you’re looking for a meal that’s easy to prep yet big on flavor, this crockpot mushroom chicken is your answer!
-Chicken breasts are wrapped in bacon, nestled on a bed of chipped beef, and then slow cooked in cream of mushroom for hearty, delicious dish you’ll love with rice, noodles or mashed potatoes.
+The chicken breasts are wrapped in bacon, nestled on a bed of chipped beef, and slow-cooked in mushroom cream until tender and flavorful.

 Ingredients